illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ./shell -h <filename>
 ```

-Even if the the `-h` flag is not specified, the shell will still keep a history of commands run.
+If the the `-h` flag is not specified, the shell will still keep a history of commands run, but will not read/write from/to a history file.
 Just think of it like private browsing mode for your terminal.

 ### File